jonis100/jonis100/README.md

 - 👋 Hi, I’m Yoni S
-- 👀 I’m interested in programing and computer science, and like to learn new incredible things
+- 👀 I’m interested in: open source, cloud, security and like to learn new domains
-- 🌱 I’m currently learning computer sience in Open University
+- 🌱 I’m currently learning computer science in Open University
 - 💞️ I’m looking collaborate with meaningfull projacts
-- 📫 How to reach me : In any way you can.. so com'on try ;)
+- 📫 Jonishei100@gmail.com

 <!---
 jonis100/jonis100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.